 While growing our asset portfolios aggressively, we paid similar attention to our deposit holders, even under pandemic conditions.
 We ensured our deposit holders were given value-added customer service with a view to retaining our portfolios, and we supported them in their financial needs during this challenging time.
+We credited their accounts with the monthly/ maturity interest payments, afforded them withdrawals, and attended to any disbursements to their accounts, without any delays.

-We In a difficult year, we are gratified by our customer retention rate as well as the new additions that indicate the value we place on all our customers.
+In a difficult year, we are gratified by our customer retention rate as well as the new additions that indicate the value we place on all our customers.